vuer-ai/vuer_mjcf/docs/api/schema.md

 ## Composition Pattern

-vuer-mjcf uses a compositional approach where complex scenes are built from simple components:
+vuer_mjcf uses a compositional approach where complex scenes are built from simple components:

 ```python
 from vuer_mjcf.schema import Mjcf, Body, Raw